-Many people who have encephalitis fully recover.
+Most people who have mild encephalitis fully recover.
 The most appropriate treatment and the patient's chance of recovery depend on the virus involved and the severity of the inflammation.

 In acute encephalitis, the infection directly affects the brain cells.
 In para-infectious encephalitis, the brain and spinal cord become inflamed within one to two weeks of contracting a viral or bacterial infection.

 Viral encephalitis may develop during or after infection with any of several viral illnesses including influenza, herpes simplex, measles, mumps, rubella, rabies, chickenpox, and arbovirus infection including West Nile virus.

 Herpes simplex type 1 virus is one of the more common and serious causes of viral encephalitis.
 Herpes-related encephalitis can erupt rapidly, and may cause seizures or mental changes and even lead to coma or death.
 It occurs when the herpes simplex type 1 virus travels to the brain rather than moving through the body to the surface of the skin and producing its more common symptom, a cold sore.
 Early recognition and treatment of herpes encephalitis can be life-saving.
 You are not more likely to get encephalitis if you have cold sores.